DigitalPublishingToolkit/ACIN-VolkskrantBuilding/docs/VK.md

 The draw for people from abroad was one aspect in which the Volkskrant building continued the legacy of the squatting days; another was the many activist initiatives that were connected to the building.
-In the light of culture — and creativity — driven urban regeneration, it had always been easier to frame the Volkskrant building as a creative place, but the fact is that it was also a political one.
+In the light of culture &ndash; and creativity — driven urban regeneration, it had always been easier to frame the Volkskrant building as a creative place, but the fact is that it was also a political one.
 In 2008, the international peace day, organized by NGO Pax Christi, was held at the Volkskrant